wooyakob/wooyakob/README.md

 👋 Hi, I’m Jacob

-You can find most information about myself / my work at https://linktr.ee/wooyakob
+You can find most information about myself and my work at https://linktr.ee/wooyakob

-Head to --> Website / Portfolio for more detailed info
+Head to --> Website / Portfolio for more detailed info.

 🛠️ Technologies & Tools:
 Python,  Django, Flask, SQL, Javascript, Bootstrap, CSS, HTML, MSFT Azure, Git